hallard/RAK3172-Breakout/README.md

 +EVT:JOINED
 ```

-Now send ascii "1234" confirmed message
+Now send ASCII "1234" confirmed message
 ```
 AT+SEND=2:31323334
 OK
 +EVT:SEND CONFIRMED OK
 ```

-and here we go
+And here we go, all is working fine, now time to have some fun with custom firmware

 ### Compile and flash Firmware